Stay Fit and Healthy as a Family

 • Take a daily walk.

-Walking daily with your family is one of the easiest ways for you to exercise and bond.
-Set aside 20 to 30 minutes of your day to walk around your neighborhood.
+Walking daily with your family is one of the easiest ways to exercise and bond.
+Set aside 20 to 30 minutes to walk around your neighborhood.
 You can do this before you start your day or after dinner in the evening to aid in your digestion.
-It’s the perfect opportunity for you to catch up with what’s going on in each other’s lives.
-You can take your dogs for walks too.
-On weekends, you can take it up a notch and take nature walks.
-Enjoy nature and have a great time with your family while burning away those extra calories and keeping your hearts healthy.
+It’s the perfect opportunity to catch up with what’s going on in each other’s lives.
+You can take your dogs for walks, too.
+You can take it up a notch and take nature walks on weekends.
+Enjoy nature and have a great time with your family while burning away those extra calories and keeping your heart healthy.

 Playing physical sports is not only enjoyable, but it also allows you to sweat and burn those extra fats.
 Play soccer, football, basketball, volleyball, or tennis on weekends.
-Not only are you keeping yourselves fit, but your children also learn about the sports that you are playing.
+Not only are you keeping yourselves fit, but your children also learn about the sports you play.
 Just make sure to gear up correctly for everyone’s safety.
-Wear the rights shoes and the right gear for the sport that you are playing.
+Wear the right shoes and the right gear for the sport you are playing.

-If you have a small football game with your boys, make sure to wear a mouth guard designed for football.
-If you want fun activities that are not as physically challenging, you can opt for a game of tennis or badminton.
+If you play small football with your boys, make sure to wear a mouth guard designed for football.
+If you want fun activities that are not as physically challenging, you can opt for tennis or badminton.

 • Go outside.

 Go biking on weekends.
 If you have younger children, fly a kite or go swimming.
 Go to the beach and build sandcastles.
-If you have to go to a public place, remember to practice safe physical, social distancing to keep you safe from the Corona Virus.
+If you must go to a public place, remember to practice safe physical and social distancing to keep you safe from the coronavirus.
 Keeping fit does not have to mean structured exercise activities.
-They can involve physical activities that are all about having fun while being under the sun.
+They can engage in physical activities that involve having fun under the sun.
 Being under the sun gives you a healthy Vitamin D dose, which your body needs for calcium absorption and healthy bone growth.

 • Work on your garden.

-You can also give the kids their own rake, so they can help gather fallen leaves.
+You can also give the kids their rake to help gather fallen leaves.

 Eat Better as a Family